Rishu6262/India_college_engineering_student/README.md

 # Conclusion

 This project demonstrates how Machine Learning can help predict engineering student placement opportunities by analyzing academic, technical, and personal development factors.
-By comparing multiple algorithms such as Logistic Regression, Decision Tree, Random Forest, SVM, and XGBoost, the system identifies the most effective model and provides meaningful insights into student employability.
+By comparing multiple algorithms such as Logistic Regression, Decision Tree, Random Forest, KNN, the system identifies the most effective model and provides meaningful insights into student employability.

 ---